 I guess I’m the Worrier-in-Chief here, Dave.
 But here’s my concern: I wear sneakers that have been around longer than Wealthsimple.
 Why should I trust a company the same age as Prince George with my retirement savings?

-Here is the shortest answer to your question: We don't hold your money directly at Wealthsimple.
+But here is the simplest answer to your question: We don't hold your money directly at Wealthsimple.
 We don’t even have the ability to touch your money, except to take our fees (which, as I’m sure you know, are incredibly low).
-So that's partly why you're in good hands.

 I know you dot-com types—there are probably high-stakes foosball tournaments in the office.
 But you’re telling me that if you lose big and need to cover your losses for a day or so, you’re not even able to get into my account?